 Educational theories often seem to gravitate to extremes, but the most effective way to teach and test spelling is surely a combination of various methodologies.

-Rather than allowing teachers to use only one approach, whether that be phonics-based, context driven, or old-fashioned memorization, the ideal spelling education must surely combine all of these methods.
+Rather than allowing teachers to use only one approach, the ideal spelling education must surely combine a mixup of everything.

 To develop well-rounded, literate children and adults, it can only make sense to capitalize on every aspect of spelling and its related skills.